tvjg/titanic-dataset/README.md

 ## A Refined Classifier

 Having prototyped and explored my basic options for prediction, Orange has met my original goal -- fast time to working prototype.
-Let's jump into [Jupyter notebook](titanic.ipynb) explore the exported model as well as an alternate approach to tuning.
+Let's jump into a [Jupyter notebook](titanic.ipynb) to explore the exported model as well as an alternate approach to tuning.

 ## References